GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: 1 day

 **Effect**: You inscribe a rune onto a surface you touch (presumably carving or impressing it in some way while casting) which is to activate as a trap when triggered.
-This trigger may be set to activate based on visual changes (such as light changing), sound, touch, a command word, or the presnce of a creature.
+This trigger may be set to activate based on visual changes (such as light changing), sound, touch, a command word, or the presence of a creature.
 The trigger must be within the range of the explosion radius to activate.
 Additionally you may set the trap to delay its activation by a number of rounds up to the spellcheck's points of success.
 Once the rune activates, it explodes out in a 1 yard hemisphere- inflicting a ki attack against everything with range.

 If a creature was attempting to identify the rune with spellcraft, the DC is equal to the spellcheck result.
-A critical failure will trigger the rune to explode and inflict an additional ki attack against the attemptor.
+A critical failure will trigger the rune to explode and inflict an additional ki attack against the challenger.
 If the check is a success, they identify that the rune is destructive in some manner, what the trigger is, and do not set it off.
 If the check is a critical success, they identify the rune/trigger and can prevent its trigger for a number of phases equal to their points of success.
 They will know how long they have before it can activate.

 **At Higher Tiers**: When cast at 3rd tier or higher, for each tier beyond 2nd, you may choose one of the following
 * Double the duration